 → Beginnings ←

-Antonio was born as Amir Esfandiary in Tehran, Iran, on 8th December 1978.
+Antonio was born as Amir Esfandiary in Tehran, Iran.
 When he was 9 years old, his father brought the family to California, away from war and destruction.
 His mother left and Antonio’s father raised the two brothers by himself, becoming Antonio’s hero.

 Being an immigrant and looking very different from his schoolmates, Antonio worked hard to fit in and be one of the cool kids.
 He tried too hard.